SirySand/alx-low_level_programming/README.md

-This is the low level programmin in C repo.
+This is the low level programming in C repository!